 Lugdunum: Roman naval base and fortified military granary at the estuary of the river Rhine, modern Katwijk in the Netherlands

 Lugdunum was a naval base and fortified military granary at the estuary of the river Rhine.
 It was probably the location of one of the strangest incidents from ancient history.
-In 40, the emperor Caligula arrived at the beach with many soldiers, probably belonging to the newly recruited Twenty-second legion Primigenia.
+In 40 CE, the Roman emperor Caligula arrived at the beach with many soldiers, probably belonging to the newly recruited Twenty-second Legion Primigenia.
 What happened next, is told by his biographer Suetonius.

 Finally, as if resolved to make war in earnest, he drew up a line of battle on the shore of the ocean, placed his ballistas and other artillery, and, no one knowing or able to imagine what he was going to do, he all of a sudden commanded they gather sea shells and fill their helmets and pockets with them [...].
 As a monument of this victory, he erected a lofty tower, from which lights were to shine at night to guide the course of ships, as from the lighthouse of Alexandria.note

 This farce must have taken place on the beach near modern Katwijk, because we know for certain that Caligula was present in 40.
 In the preceding winter, a military base was constructed at nearby Valkenburg.
 It was called Praetorium Agrippinae; the first element of this name means "headquarters", the second is a reference to the emperor's mother Agrippina.
 The presence of the emperor at the mouth of the Rhine is certain, because a barrel has been found that once contained wine from the emperor's personal vineyards.
-As late as the sixteenth century, fishermen from Katwijk called a group of underwater ruins "the tower of Kalla".
+As late as the sixteenth century, fishermen from Katwijk called a group of underwater ruins "the tower of Kalla" or "Callo".
 Because there has been continuous human occupation at the mouth of the Rhine, it is tempting to think that the site of the lighthouse was still been remembered.